wisq/plextube/README.md

 Deploying PlexTube (via Distillery) offers a few extra benefits:

 * You can run it as a different user, and/or on a different host.
+* You can do running restarts, without restarting the Erlang VM.
 * The target host need not have Elixir or Erlang installed.
-* You can do running restarts, without restarting the Erlang VM.
+  * … as long as the host you're building has the same OS, architecture, and library versions.

 To get these benefits, however, you'll need to do some extra steps.